caller9/berkeley_ai_cert_capstone/README.md

 ## Results
 * Loading a corpus of notes into a vector database is a very effective way to provide context for an LLM.
 * Requests without the aid of the vector database gave generic answers from the original training data.
 When given a corpus of notes to frame the response and a vector database, the models performed better at providing specific information in the response.
 * The LoRA fine tuning works, but you'll need quality training data.
-It requires a decent sized training set of example interactions to tune the baseline model from a generic prediction mode into a chat bot.
+  * It requires a decent sized training set of example interactions to tune the baseline model from a generic prediction mode into a chat bot.
 Using small training sets tends to bias the fine tuned model to memorize exact training examples and reply with them even when they're out of context.
+  * Before fine tuning the model with the assistant training dataset it refused to summarize documents and was a bit more chaotic with its answers.
+It was trying to complete a document, not participate in a conversation.
 * An off the shelf model that is already instruction tuned may be the easiest approach for use with RAG where the summarization behavior is the most important.

 ### Comparison of models